Celonis files 3 patent claims against SAP

 Patent claims image

-Process intelligence vendor Celonis has filed two patent claims against technology giant SAP, one in the Eastern District of Texas and the other in the regional court of Munich, Germany (Landgericht München).
+Process intelligence vendor Celonis has filed multiple patent claims against technology giant SAP, one in the Eastern District of Texas and another in the regional court of Munich, Germany (Landgericht München).
 The claims relate to infringing products and/or services.

 Celonis is already embroiled in an antitrust dispute with SAP.
 In March, Celonis accused SAP of violating US antitrust law and other provisions by making it harder and more expensive for Celonis to access client data stored in SAP’s applications.